 Knowledge and full agreement with TASER Master Instructor requirements and agreement

-EMAIL all of the above to Jennifer Bliven, TASER Training Coordinator – jennifer@taser.com
+EMAIL all of the above to Nick Davies, International Training Manager at Axon –ndavies@axon.com

 All documents must be received at the same time for review.
 Do not submit separately as these applications will not be reviewed until all materials have been received.
 Please submit completed: signed master application, registration form, resume, letter of recommendation, and list of end-user courses taught.
 Recertifying masters: please just submit the signed master application and registration